Phalcode/gamevault-docs/docs/server-docs/structure.md

 # File and Folder Structure

-If you want to set up a Crackpipe Server, you need to pay attention to the file and folder structure.
+If you want to set up a GameVault Server, you need to pay attention to the file and folder structure.
 The files volume that you map into the container must contain compressed archives with games.
-These games must be in one of the supported archive formats, and they must follow a specific naming convention in order to be detected correctly by Crackpipe.
+These games must be in one of the supported archive formats, and they must follow a specific naming convention in order to be detected correctly by GameVault.

 ## Supported Archive Formats